misaka10843/MirrorDocs-CHS-MT/manual/interest-management/legacy-interest-management.md

 It may be helpful to understand how the Network Proximity Checker works.

 The Network Proximity Checker is implemented using the public visibility interface of Mirror.
 Using this same interface, you can implement any kind of visibility rules you desire.
 Each `NetworkIdentity` keeps track of the set of players that it is visible to.
-The players that a NetworkIdentity game object is visible to are called the “observers” of the NetworkIdentity.
+The players that a NetworkIdentity game object is visible to are called the "observers" of the NetworkIdentity.

-The Network Proximity Checker calls the `RebuildObservers` method on the Network Identity component at a fixed interval (set using the “Vis Update Interval” value in the inspector), so that the set of network-visible game objects for each player is updated as they move around.
+The Network Proximity Checker calls the `RebuildObservers` method on the Network Identity component at a fixed interval (set using the "Vis Update Interval" value in the inspector), so that the set of network-visible game objects for each player is updated as they move around.

 In the `NetworkVisibility` class (which your custom observer scripts inherit from), there are some virtual functions for determining visibility.
 These are:

-* **OnCheckObserver**\
+- **OnCheckObserver**\
   &#x20;This method is called on the server, on each networked game object when a new player enters the game.
 If it returns true, that player is added to the object’s observers.
 The Network Proximity Checker does a simple distance check in its implementation of this function, and uses `Physics.OverlapSphereNonAlloc` to find the players that are within the visibility distance for this object.
-* **OnRebuildObservers**\
+- **OnRebuildObservers**\
   &#x20;This method is called on the server when `RebuildObservers` is invoked.
 This method expects the set of observers to be populated with the players that can see the object.
 The NetworkServer then handles sending `ObjectHide` and `ObjectSpawn` messages based on the differences between the old and new visibility sets.
-* **OnSetHostVisibility**\
+- **OnSetHostVisibility**\
   &#x20;This method is called on the server by the visibility system for objects on a host.
 Objects on a host (with a local client) cannot be disabled or destroyed when they are not visibile to the local client.
 So this function is called to allow custom code to hide these objects.
 A typical implementation will disable renderer components on the object.
 This is only called on local clients on a host.

 You can check whether any given networked game object is a player by checking if its `NetworkIdentity` has a valid connectionToClient.
 For example: